kubeflow/website/content/en/docs/pipelines/building-pipelines/overview.md

 ## Building TFX pipelines

+TFX pipelines are portable and scalable workflows that run on orchestrators, such as Kubeflow Pipelines.
 Use the following resources to get started with TFX pipelines:

 *  [Follow a TFX pipelines tutorial](https://www.tensorflow.org/tfx/tutorials).
 *  Learn more about the [concepts required to understand TFX